bestplay/Notes/resume.md

     Every release installation file is more than 50MB.

-    But it can only download less than 200KB files to finish updating an old release to the newest one.
+    But it can only download less than 200KB patches files to finish updating from an old release to the newest one.

     To approach that, I used Rsync & Courgette.